Chapter 32 : Halloween

 Some might chastise me for inviting the entire school (well, half of it anyway) to peruse my collection, but if I was going to be a successful business woman I needed customers.
 And what better place to start than Hogwarts?
 And in order to get customers, I needed to put aside my prejudice against the other houses and be open to everything.
 And everyone.

 Seriously.
-Even if someone as awful as Dominique Weasley walked into my open house looking for a dress, I would help her find the exact one she was looking for, and if I didn't have it I would make her one.
+Even if someone as awful as Dominique Weasley walked into my open house looking for a dress, I would help her find the exact one she was looking for, and if I didn't have it I would make one for her.
 No tricks included.
 That dress would be in perfect condition and would not be jinxed in any way that might cause the dress to fall off and expose her or even attack her and strangle her little neck while she was wearing it.
 Because, as hilarious as that would be, that incident would probably haunt me and my business for the rest of my life.
 I would always be known as the dressmaker who cannot be trusted and it would ruin me before I had even begun.

 And I wasn't going to let that happen.
 Nothing was going to stop me from being a success.